Where is the Counseling Center located, and what are the hours of operation?

 What will happen when I come for the first session?

 Come to the Counseling Center waiting room, have a seat, and help yourself to a drink in the main waiting room in Jenks 201.
 Your counselor will greet you when he/she is ready.
 The initial session is an opportunity for you and your counselor to get to know each other and to begin exploring the reasons you decided to seek counseling support.
-The counselor will also have you sign the Informed Consent Agreement form, review confidentiality and begin to help you think about what you desire to change as a result of coming to counseling.
 This is an important time for you to ask any questions or voice any concerns you may have.
 If you do not know where to start, or feel overwhelmed by the thought of trying to convey all that you are experiencing in your life right now, take heart.
 Our counselors are experienced, professional clinicians who are ready to sit with you and guide you, whatever stage you are at.

 If your counselor does not feel qualified to deal with the concern you present, or determines that an off-campus referral would be more appropriate, your counselor will share this with you and begin to explore what the most appropriate supports are for you.